Littondale

-Littondale is a dale in the Craven district of the non-metropolitan county of North Yorkshire, England.
+Littondale is a dale in the non-metropolitan county of North Yorkshire, England.
 It comprises the main settlements of Hawkswick, Arncliffe, Litton, Foxup and Halton Gill, and farmhouses that date from the 17th century.
 The main waterway in the dale is the River Skirfare which is fed by many small gills and becks.

 The dale, first recorded by name as Littundale in 1198, is one of the few dales named from its main settlement rather than its river (Wensleydale is the best known example).
 Historically the dale was also known as Amerdale.
 The village of Arncliffe was the original setting for the TV series Emmerdale, which is believed to take its name from Amerdale.

 Geography

 Littondale is a side dale to the west of Wharfedale and follows the River Skirfare.
 The nature of the dale and its characteristic smooth form was the result of many ice ages, especially the one 20,000 years ago.
 As the glacier for that age receded it left retreat moraine, an example of which can be found at Skirfare Bridge.
 Like neighbouring Wharfedale, Littondale comprises mainly Great Scar Limestone and Yoredale rock.
 The dale has a number of shake holes and sink-holes that lead to cave systems such as at Boreham Cave.
 At the head of the dale is Pen-y-ghent, one of the Yorkshire Three Peaks.

 A narrow road leads up the dale from the B6160 near Kilnsey as far as Foxup.
 Two minor roads lead out of the dale to the south and west, one from Arncliffe to Malham and one from Halton Gill past Pen-y-Ghent to Stainforth in Ribblesdale.
 Littondale is home to Scoska Wood National Nature Reserve.